 To make a Persistent USB in a current Linux system via your terminal the following steps can be taken.
 With your target USB in your computer, open terminal.

-This will readout a list of device names, find your target USB in the list and make note of the /dev/sdx After use the dd command carefully
+lsblk (This will readout a list of device names, find your target USB in the list and make note of the /dev/sdx After use the dd command carefully.)

 sudo dd status=progress if=PATH/TO/ISO of=/dev/sdx

-After the installer ISO is made, plug in your target USB for your system and reboot into your BIOS or Boot Selection screen either by hitting ESC, F1, or F12 and select the Installer USB, Following the steps in the installer you want to always target the USB designated for our system.
+After the USB ISO is made, plug in your target USB for your system and reboot into your BIOS or Boot Selection screen either by hitting ESC, F1, or F12 and select the USB ISO, Following the steps in the installer you want to always target the second USB designated for our system.
 After installation is complete you can remove the Installer USB and reboot into your new system.

 I have always been a big fan of this storage type and installation.
 I do recommend this to anyone who is concerned for their device and data security and/or privacy, while you do run the risk of losing or damaging the USB, I still make it a point to say BACK UP YOUR DATA.
 But even with the risks mentioned above I find this to be the best way to use your favorite GNU/Linux operating system.